-Initially, NumXL ignores all “#N/A” occurring after the last observation with non-missing value.
-Later, as a new data-point is realized, we replace the #N/A with an actual number, thus growing the input data set.
+Initially, NumXL ignores all “#N/A” occurring after the last observation with a non-missing value.
+Later, as a new data point is realized, we replace the #N/A with an actual number, thus growing the input data set.

 This technique adds a new observation to the input data set without the need to edit the definition formula.
 You’d still need to recalculate to update the model’s outputs.

-Problem 3: The time spent to build the models is too long!
+Problem 3: The time spent building the models is too long!